-If the GPS module is already connected at boot and the corresponding boot option is active, the GPS data have already been collected during the boot process.
+If the GPS module is already connected at boot and the corresponding boot option is active, the GPS data will be used as soon as possible after booting the mount.
 Otherwise, the GPS module can be connected later and the data can be collected with this function.
-If the data have been acquired correctly, the display will show